viking-saver/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 | Group policy (GPO) | In case of a group policy change. |

 > [!CAUTION]
 > The use of the `Import-StartLayout` PowerShell cmdlet to provision the Taskbar layout is no longer supported in Windows 11.
-The only supported configuration in Windows 11 is to use a provisioning package.

 ::: zone pivot="windows-10"

 >[!NOTE]